TunaLobster/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 - Level of Difficulty: Medium
 - Expected Outcome: control mode added that autonomously maneuvers a car or boat to stop directly infront of a visual target

-This project involves `adding a new control mode to the Rover firmware <https://ardupilot.org/dev/docs/rover-adding-a-new-drive-mode.html>`__ to maneuver a car or boat to within cm of a visual target.
-In many ways this is similar to `Copter's precision landing <https://ardupilot.org/copter/docs/precision-landing-with-irlock.html>`__ feature and it is likely that the `AC_PrecLand library <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AC_PrecLand>`__ can be re-used to estimate where the target is.
+This project involves :ref:`adding a new control mode to the Rover firmware <dev:rover-adding-a-new-drive-mode>` to maneuver a car or boat to within cm of a visual target.
+In many ways this is similar to :ref:`Copter's precision landing <copter:precision-landing-with-irlock>` feature and it is likely that the `AC_PrecLand library <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AC_PrecLand>`__ can be re-used to estimate where the target is.
 The expected control outputs will be desired speed and turn rate.

 As a minimum we should add support for `Ackermann <https://ardupilot.org/rover/docs/rover-motor-and-servo-connections.html#separate-steering-and-throttle>`__ and `skid steering vehicles <https://ardupilot.org/rover/docs/rover-motor-and-servo-connections.html#skid-steering>`__ but better performance can probably be achieved using `omni vehicles <https://ardupilot.org/rover/docs/rover-motor-and-servo-connections.html#omni-vehicles>`__ which can move laterally.